databricks/terraform-databricks-mlops-azure-project-with-sp-linking/README.md

 **_NOTE:_**
 1. This module is in preview so it is still experimental and subject to change.
 Feedback is welcome!
 2. The [Databricks providers](https://registry.terraform.io/providers/databricks/databricks/latest/docs) that are passed into the module should be configured with workspace admin permissions.
-3. The module assumes that one of the two Azure Infrastructure Modules has already been applied, namely that service principal groups with token usage permissions have been created with the name `"mlops-service-principals"`.
+3. The module assumes that one of the two Azure Infrastructure Modules (with [Creation](https://registry.terraform.io/modules/databricks/mlops-azure-infrastructure-with-sp-creation/databricks/latest) or [Linking](https://registry.terraform.io/modules/databricks/mlops-azure-infrastructure-with-sp-linking/databricks/latest)) has already been applied, namely that service principal groups with token usage permissions have been created with the default name `"mlops-service-principals"` or by specifying the `service_principal_group_name` field.
 4. The service principal AAD tokens are short-lived (<60 minutes in most cases).
 If a long-lived token is desired, the AAD token can be used to authenticate into a Databricks provider and provision a personal access token (PAT) for the service principal.

 ## Usage